Arash217/project-2-1819/README.md

 ### Optimizations

-#### 1. Adding brotli compression
+#### 1. Adding Brotli compression

-Most of the assets of the website are compressed with gzip.
+Most of the assets of the website are compressed with Gzip.
 To reduce the size even further, Brotli compression can be used.
-I took the HTML, CSS and JavaScript files of the website, added brotli compression and compared them with the gzipped files of the website.
+I took the HTML, CSS and JavaScript files of the website, added Brotli compression and compared them with the gzipped files of the website.

 ##### Results